banner

 ... omitted parts

-// Create handler to process child process termination signals, register a signal to epoll listener (if there are changes, epoll will be notified)
+// Create handler to process child process termination signals, register a signal to epoll listener (if there are changes, epoll will notify)

 // epoll will receive notifications first, then read data using socket